sirwangs/alx-low_level_programming/0x00-hello_world/README.md

  2 files changed, 3 insertions(+)
  create mode 100755 0x00-hello_world/2-assembler
-3-name is a script that compiles a script file and creates an executable file
+3-name is a script that compiles a script file and creates an executable file 4-puts.c is a C program that prints a string followed by a new line